ibbatta/vuejs-socketio/README.md

 ## __Todo__

+- [x] Rewrite the repository with Webpack
-- [ ] Rewrite the repository with Webpack and Vue components
+- [ ] Reweite the repository with Vue components
 - [ ] Parse markdown for bold, italic and underline texts (???)
 - [ ] Manage user connection notification
 - [ ] Manage new chat notification